vkostyanetsky/kostyanetsky.me/pages/notes/slack/index.md

 ﻿Slack, of course, is a thing to scold.
 For being slow, for having bugs, for notifications.
-But I just love his stubs in case there are no new messages.
+However, I just love his stubs in case there are no new messages.

 Look at this cuteness: